 In December 2010, the LDR filed two identical lawsuits against us in different venues to recover allegedly underpaid severance taxes on crude oil for the period January 1, 2007 through December 31, 2010, together with a claim for attorney's fees.
 The petitions do not make any specific claim for damages or unpaid taxes.
 As with the first lawsuit filed by the LDR in 2009, we deny all liability and will vigorously defend the lawsuit.
 The cases are in the early stages, and we have not yet filed a response to the recent lawsuits.
 The LDR filed motions to stay the lawsuits before we filed any responsive pleadings.
-The LDR has advised us that it intends to pursue settlement discussions with us and other similarly situated defendants in separate proceedings, but has taken no action to initiate settlement talks.
-There has been no activity on either of these lawsuits for two years.
+Although there had been no activity on either of these lawsuits for years, the LDR recently moved to dismiss one of the identical lawsuits it filed in the 19th Judicial District Court in 2010, amended the petition it filed in the 15th Judicial District Court in 2010, and served discovery requests on us.
+The LDR asserts that we underpaid severance taxes by nearly \$12 million from 2007 to 2010.
+The LDR also asserts that we owe an additional \$4.4 million and may be subject to additional penalties.
+The LDR's claims are still in their infancy and there has been no formal discovery.
+We maintain that the LDR's claims are not well-grounded in fact or law and intend to aggressively defend the lawsuits.